 3D Matters have searched the market for the best fully functional and proven capable technologies.
 It is for this reason that we are proud to work with the leading manufacturers of Additive Manufacturing.

-In conclusion, we specialise in the design, printing and post processing of head wearing materials including ceramic and metals.
+In conclusion, we specialise in the design, printing and post processing of hard-wearing materials including ceramic and metals.
 Could 3D printed zirconia and alumina be an advantage to your next project?
 We often have webinars planned so that we can share and demonstrate more about the technology.
-Feel free to review and register here.
+Feel free to register for future events on our contact page